Case study: The UK's flagship COVID-19 treatment trial - the RECOVERY trial

 The study is jointly funded between UK Research and Innovation (UKRI) and the NIHR - and is sponsored by University of Oxford.

-RECOVERY was one of the first COVID-19 studies to be prioritised as urgent public health research by the Department of Health and Social Care.
-Consequently, delivery was expedited with the NIHR Clinical Research Network (CRN) playing a key role to set up the study in record time.
+RECOVERY was one of the first COVID-19 studies to be prioritised by the Department of Health and Social Care and National Institute for Health Research (NIHR) - to urgently find effective treatments for the emerging disease.
+Delivery of the trial was then expedited - with the NIHR Clinical Research Network (CRN) playing a pivotal role to set up the study at NHS sites right across the country, in record time.
 The results speak for themselves:

 - the first participant was recruited just 16 days after funding was awarded